Activities

 "I WAS IN A POSITION TO HELP, AND I THOUGHT THAT I SHOULD.
 THEY ARE A WONDERFUL GROUP DOING IMPORTANT WORK, AND THERE IS NO OTHER PLACE TO GO AND SEE THIS KIND OF THING.
 THEY NEEDED A STORAGE SPACE FOR THEIR ARCHIVES, AND THIS MEETS THEIR NEEDS.”

-The Film-Makers’ Coop / New American Cinema Group is very grateful to our benefactor, Charles S. Cohen, whose generous support allows us to thrive in New York City.
+The Film-Makers’ Cooperative/New American Cinema Group is very grateful to our benefactor, Charles S. Cohen, whose generous support allows us to thrive in New York City.
 Our on-location screening room has been named in his honor.

 Board of Directors